OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 Though the Naive Double-Submit Cookie method is a good initial step to counter CSRF, it still remains vulnerable to certain attacks.
 [This resource](https://owasp.org/www-chapter-london/assets/slides/David_Johansson-Double_Defeat_of_Double-Submit_Cookie.pdf) provides more information on some vulnerabilities.
 Thus, we strongly recommend that you use the _Signed Double-Submit Cookie_ pattern.

+## Disallowing non-simple requests

+When a `<form>` tag is used to submit data, it sends a ["simple" request](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#simple_requests) that browsers do not designate as "to be preflighted".
+These "simple" requests introduce risk of CSRF because browsers permit them to be sent to any origin.
+If your application uses `<form>` tags to submit data anywhere in your client, you will still need to protect them with alternate approaches described in this document such as tokens.

+> **Caveat:**
+Should a browser bug allow custom HTTP headers, or not enforce preflight on non-simple content types, it could compromise your security.
+Although unlikely, it is prudent to consider this in your threat model.
+Implementing CSRF tokens adds additional layer of defence and gives developers more control over security of the application.

+### Disallowing simple content types

+For a request to be deemed simple, it must have one of the following content types - `application/x-www-form-urlencoded`, `multipart/form-data` or `text/plain`.
+Many modern web applications use JSON APIs so would naturally require CORS, however they may accept `text/plain` which would be vulnerable to CSRF.
+Therefore a simple migitation is for the server or API to disallow these simple content types.

 ### Employing Custom Request Headers for AJAX/API

 Both the synchronizer token and the double-submit cookie are used to prevent forgery of form data, but they can be tricky to implement and degrade usability.
 Many modern web applications do not use `<form>` tags to submit data.
 A user-friendly defense that is particularly well suited for AJAX or API endpoints is the use of a **custom request header**.
 No token is needed for this approach.
-> **Caveat:**
-Should a browser bug allow custom HTTP headers, it could compromise your security.
-Although unlikely, it is prudent to consider this in your threat model.
-Implementing CSRF tokens adds additional layer of defence and gives developers more control over security of the application.

 In this pattern, the client appends a custom header to requests that require CSRF protection.
 The header can be any arbitrary key-value pair, as long as it does not conflict with existing headers.